awsdocs/aws-java-developer-guide-v2/doc_source/advanced-topics.rst

    limitations under the License.

 ##################################
-Advanced Topics for |sdk-java| 2.0
+Advanced Topics for |sdk-java-v2|
 ##################################

 .. meta::
    :description: Programming information for the AWS SDK for Java
    :keywords:

-This section provides more advanced topics about programming with the |sdk-java| 2.0 that applies to specific use cases.
+This section provides more advanced topics about programming with the |sdk-java-v2| that applies to specific use cases.

 .. toctree::